| Academic Paper Support Book: Start here 【Web edition】

 ◆Merits of browsing bookshelves and skimming through the table of contents of journals

 - This is a list of papers chosen by the author of the paper that you were interested in (or was given to you from your advisor), and making use of the list eliminates the process of looking for papers from scratch.

 - You can find major papers that you should read on the theme.

-Although academic information are progressively being made electronic, there is still information that is
+Although academic information is progressively being made electronic, there is still information that is

 available only on printed materials.
 Keep in mind that the resources outside of the Web may have the information you are looking for.